pixicoder/PS/README.md

 Press CTRL+C to exit

-How to make: just run one of the MAKE_* scripts (currently only Linux, but scripts for other systems will be added later too)
+How to make: just run one of the MAKE_* scripts

 by NightRadio
 https://warmplace.ru